 It is time again for March Madness.

-The brackets for the NCAA Basketball tournament are now set and the games will begin later this week.
+The brackets for the NCAA Basketball tournament were set on Sunday and the first round of games is now over.

-How upsetting will the first round of the NCAA Basketball Tournament the year?
+How upsetting was the first round of the NCAA Basketball Tournament the year?

 There are two stats that I keep during the tournament each year.

 UF (Upset Factor) is a number that is a sum off the seed differences when a lower seed knocks of a team with a higher seeding.
 For instance, when a 15 seed knocks off a 2 seed the UF is incremented by 13.
 If an 9 seed knocks off a 8 seed then the UF goes up by 1.
 If a 10 seed beats a 15 seed, there are no UF points since the higher seed was the winner.

 BP (Bracket Points) is probably familiar to most sports fans.
 When scoring your bracket you get 1 point for a first round win, 2 points for the second round and then 4, 8, 16 and 32 for the following rounds.
 Basically, you fill out the bracket with the higher seeded team winning each game.
 You then add up the points based on the tourney results.
 For the Final Four, the points are given when a #1 seed wins.

 Disclaimer: The First Four is ignored as all four games are against teams of equal seeding.
 There are no upsets in the First Four games.
 The traditional first round is now sometimes referred to as the second round.
 It is the first round to me.

 There was one big upset this year in the first round, as for the second time a 16 seed upset a 1 seed.
 A 2 seed also went down to a 15 seed.